open-rmf/crossflow/handbook/src/workflow_reflection.md

 > [!CAUTION]
 > 🚧 Under Construction 🚧

+> [!WARNING]
+> At the time of this writing, the trim operation is not yet available for JSON
+> diagrams.
+This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 ## Gate

 > [!CAUTION]
 > 🚧 Under Construction 🚧

+> [!WARNING]
+> At the time of this writing, the gate operation is not yet available for JSON
+> diagrams.
+This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 ## Inject

 > [!CAUTION]
 > 🚧 Under Construction 🚧

+> [!WARNING]
+> At the time of this writing, the inject operation is not yet available for JSON
+> diagrams.
+This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 ## Collect

+> [!WARNING]
+> At the time of this writing, the collect operation is not yet available for JSON
+> diagrams.
+This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 Collect was [already covered](./collect.md) under synchronization, but it can also be considered a reflective operation.
 It creates a point in the workflow